United States Navy SEAL selection and training: Assessment

-Naval Special Warfare Preparatory School (8 weeks)
+Naval Special Warfare Preparatory School (5 weeks)

-The training curriculum begins at Naval Special Warfare Preparatory School in Great Lakes, Illinois.
-Here, aspiring SEALs are given a crash course in the physical standards required to even attempt to become a SEAL.
+The training curriculum begins at Naval Special Warfare Preparatory School in San Diego, CA. Here, aspiring SEALs are given a crash course in the physical standards required to even attempt to become a SEAL.

 It starts with the initial Physical Screening Test and ends with a more demanding Modified Physical Screening Test, one that includes a minimum of 70 push-ups in 2 minutes, a timed four-mile run in 31 minutes, and a timed 1,000-meter swim with fins in 20 minutes.
 The goal is to increase the SEAL candidates' physical readiness between the two tests so that they are ready to move on to Basic Underwater Demolition/SEAL (BUD/S) Training.
 Those unable to pass the final modified PST test are removed from the SEAL training pipeline and reclassified into other jobs in the Navy.

 Basic Underwater Demolition/SEAL (BUD/S) Training (24 weeks)

 BUD/S is a 24-week training course that develops the SEAL candidates' mental and physical stamina and leadership skills.
 Each BUD/S phase includes timed physical condition tests, with the time requirements becoming more demanding each week.
 BUD/S consists of a three-week orientation followed by three phases, covering physical conditioning (seven weeks), combat diving (seven weeks), and land warfare (seven weeks) respectively.
 Officer and enlisted personnel go through the same training program.
 It is designed to develop and test their stamina, leadership, and ability to work as a team.
 BUD/S has been controversial due to candidates' use of performance-enhancing drugs and a number of candidate deaths.